 The Swiss Alps have long been regarded as one of the greatest ski destinations in the world, with high altitude mountains, large interconnected ski areas, reliable snowfall and a unique alpine culture.
-Based out of award-winning resort, Verbier, and delivered in collaboration with one of its top ski schools, this internship’s extensive course schedule and comprehensive list of inclusions will blow your mind.
+Based out of the award-winning resort of Zermatt, and delivered in collaboration with one of its top English ski schools, an internship opportunity of this calibre is hard to beat.

 A ski internship in Switzerland will get you an internationally recognised instructor qualification provided by the British Association of Snowsport Instructors (BASI).
 This national association for skiers is governed by the International Ski Instructors Association (ISIA) which sets the minimum standard requirements for ski instructors internationally.